 The driver must pay for the cost of the device’s installation, maintenance, and monitoring, but the driver may qualify to have the State pay for it if the driver qualifies as “indigent” depending on the driver’s income, assets, debts, number of dependents, and living situation.

 Point System for Violation of Program – Once the IID is installed, you can’t start your vehicle without blowing into the device.
 If the device registers a blood alcohol content (BAC) of 0.02% or greater, your car won’t start.
+Occasionally, you may also have to submit to a “running re-test” which means you have to pull over and blow again.
 There is a point system that can be used to penalize you if you violate the program.
 Points are assessed as follows:

 - ½ point assessed if you attempt to start your vehicle and your BAC is 0.02% or more but less than 0.04%.